Ludens509/SBA-_316_The-Document-Object-Model/README.md

 ## 💡 Reflection (Optional)
 After completing the project, reflect on the following questions:

 1. What could you have done differently during the **planning stages** to make execution easier?

+   I would have focused more on thinking on the features i could have implemented in my project such as Delete, and statistics functionality.

 2. Were any requirements difficult to implement?
 What would make them easier in the future?

+   It was a bit difficult for me to figured out how best to implement localstorage, By the time i brainstormed about it i, deadline was closing in ,so i 've decided to save it for future implementation.

 3. What additional features or improvements would you add if you had more time?

+  statistic functionality for tracking
+  Delete functionality

 ---
 ```